diwakrchitoor/resume-1/README.md

 ## Profile ##

-I work with others to develop visually and technically sound applications, striving to follow industry standards and improve existing best practices.
+I enjoy working with others to develop meaningful and technically sound applications.
+I believe in adhering to industry standards and best-practices.
-I've produced small research applications within tight deadlines and enjoy solving problems associated with large data sets.
+My goal is to look back every six months and realize that I've made progress.

 ## Skills ##